ayaankhan21/HR-Analytics/README.md

 # HR Analytics: Employee Presence & Working Preferences

 ## Project Background
-I am working as a Data Analyst at **AtliQ Technologies**, a software and data solutions company.
+Working as a Data Analyst at **Recruiter Wings**, a software and data solutions company.
 The company operates on a hybrid service-based business model.

 In this role, I was tasked by the HR Manager to transition from manual Excel tracking to a data-driven automated dashboard.
 The core objective is to monitor employee presence, understand work-from-home (WFH) preferences, and track sick leave (SL) trends to optimize office space utilization and plan team engagement activities.